 Phil and Teds is an international company and marketer of award-winning products for babies.
 The company has been creating gear for 20+ years under brand names like Mountain Buggy and Mokopuna.
 Phil and Teds has been honored with three Red Dot awards and offers various products that include backpack carriers, strollers, travel gear, car seats, and more.

-The comparison chart below includes the overall performance scores for the backpacks we tested in this review.
+Shown below in the comparison chart are all the backpacks included in the review and their overall performance scores.
 The Parade (blue) earned the lowest score in the group.